Adldap2/Adldap2/readme.md

 // Create a configuration array.
 $config = [
   // An array of your LDAP hosts.
-You can use the either
+You can use either
   // the host name or the IP address of your host.
   'hosts'    => ['ACME-DC01.corp.acme.org', '192.168.1.1'],